If you're thinking of selling your home this year you'd be keen to get the best price and not drag out the emotional selling process.

 1. Neighbours and Friends: Don't listen to them about what they think your home is worth, they are always too high.

 2. Buyers that are ready to buy, have inspected your property but don't like it: These buyers are usually quite educated and fairly accurate with price feedback because they see it for what it is and have no emotional connection to your home.

 3. Buyers who are interested in your home: They will usually give slightly lower price feedback initially because they are interested.

 This is an easy way to work out who is giving the feedback and why.

 Use an agent that knows the area.

-Just because you might know someone in Real Estate but they work in another area don’t use them to sell your home.
+Just because you might know someone in Real Estate but who works in another area don't use them to sell your home.

 They will have no idea how to build value in your home because they don't know anything about the recent properties that have sold (they might know the price but they won't know what the home offered or the story behind the sale).

 Use an agent who specialises in the area, works in the area and loves the area.

 If your friend (agent) works in the local area it's easy to list your home with them and they may do a good job but I have found this to be awkward sometimes.